 Overseeing three home furnishing sites in the United States and one in Mexico, Bashor leads efforts to reduce workplace injuries, improve quality and on-time delivery and reduce lead times at the residential furniture company.

 Chairman, Vaughan-Bassett Furniture Co.

-Under Bassett’s leadership, the company has become the largest domestic producer of wood adult bedroom furniture.
-Bassett is also recognized for his leadership role in the fight against low-cost imports.
+Under Bassett’s leadership, the company became the largest domestic producer of wood adult bedroom furniture.
+Bassett was also recognized for his leadership role in the fight against low-cost imports.

 Troy Bednarz (2014)